-Thank you for your interest in the Graduate Program in Plant Biology at Michigan State University.
+Thank you for your interest in the Graduate Program in Plant Biology at Michigan State University (MSU).
 Our program is one of the finest in the country for research, training, and scholarship in plant biology.
-The Department of Plant Biology has over 35 faculty members who study all aspects of plant biology from the level of molecules to ecosystems.

-The Department of Plant Biology is just one facet of Michigan State University’s emphasis on plant science.
+The Department of Plant Biology is just one facet of MSU’s emphasis on plant science.
 MSU has among the biggest and best plant science research programs in the world, which encompass many departments, field stations, research units and graduate programs.
-The Department of Plant Biology is the nexus of this enormous research focus on plant science and is an exciting place to study and perform research.
+The Department of Plant Biology is the nexus of MSU’s enormous research focus on plant science and is an exciting place to study and perform research.

-The faculty in the Department of Plant Biology focuses on basic research in all disciplines of plant biology.
-Students in our program are trained to integrate information between different hierarchies of biological organization.
+The Department of Plant Biology has over 35 faculty members who study all aspects of plant biology from the level of molecules to ecosystems.
+As our faculty focus on basic research in all disciplines of plant biology, our students are trained to integrate information between different hierarchies of biological organization.
 Because of the great diversity of research programs in the department, our graduate program is very flexible.
 There are very few courses required for all students; rather each student can work with their committee to set a curriculum that best suits their needs.